astronomer/docs/learn/airflow-branch-operator.md

 </TabItem>
 </Tabs>

-In this DAG there are two short circuits, one which will always return `True` and one which will return `False`.
+In this DAG there are two short circuits, one which always returns `True` and one which always returns `False`.
 When you run the DAG, you can see that tasks downstream of the `True` condition operator ran, while tasks downstream of the `False` condition operator were skipped.

 ![Short Circuit](/img/guides/short_circuit_decorator_graph.png)